-Airsynergy has a new nonexecutive director.
+■ Airsynergy has a new nonexecutive director.
 Ciaran O'Brien was chief executive of Wind Capital Group in the US for four years up to 2012.
 Before that, he was Airtricity's chief financial officer for eight years.

-Denis O'Flaherty is the Triangle Computer new head of healthcare Services has appointed John at Siemens in Dublin.
-Keogh to the role of project O'Flaherty has been Siemens' manager.
-Prior to this, he national sales manager for was a consultant project the healthcare sector for five manager at Capita Life & years.
-Before that, he was Pensions and IT technical general manager with MRI services manager at Aviva Ireland for six years.
-Life International.
-Michael Merrins is Category Solutions' new nonexecutive chairman.
+■ Triangle Computer Services has appointed John Keogh to the role of project manager.
+Prior to this, he was a consultant project manager at Capita Life & Pensions and IT technical services manager at Aviva Life International.

+■ Michael Merrins is Category Solutions' new nonexecutive chairman.
 He was formerly managing director of C&C Group for nine-anda-half years, up to 2013, and managing director of MG Services for three years.

 Looking for the top talent?
 Ready for your next opportunity?
 With 156 offices across 34 countries we have an unrivalled network of talented professionals and world-class job opportunities.
 Get in touch with our Dublin office now to find out how we can help you.
-Tel:+(353) 01 653 9800 www.michaelpage.ie in the firm's audit and advisory department.
+Tel:+(353) 01 653 9800 www.michaelpage.ie